-First, they target a person with valuable on line accounts.
-These could include a financial account with a lot of money or a social media account with a large following.
+First, they target a person with valuable online accounts.
+These could include a financial account or a social media account with a large following.

 If you become a target, a thief gathers information about you like email, home address and phone numbers.
 They may try to trick you into revealing information about yourself through phishing or social engineering.
 But they often get the information with a few simple internet searches or from social media.

-Once he has the information, the thief may call your phone carrier, pretending to be you, and attempt a "SIM swap."
-He will convince your mobile service provider to replace the SIM card in your phone with one in his possession.
-If successful, the mobile network will start sending calls and texts to the new SIM card - which is really the thief's phone.
+Once he has the information, the thief may call your phone carrier, pretending to be you, and attempt a “SIM swap.”
+He may convince your mobile service provider to link your mobile service with the SIM card of a mobile phone in the thief’s possession.
+If successful, the mobile network will start sending calls and texts to the new SIM card – which is really the thief’s phone.

 This will deactivate your phone, and the thief will start getting your calls and texts on his device, including authentication texts, one-time PINs or phone responses.
 This means the thief may be able to gain access to your financial or social media accounts.

 We are working hard with other major phone carriers and business partners to help prevent unauthorized SIM swaps.
 However, the thieves constantly change their tactics.
 So, we are continually enhancing safety measures, including: